 Canoe and Kayak

 If you want a bicycle helmet for bicycle riders who have previously suffered a brain injury, check out this page.

 Protection for the Head-Injured

 Some people take their dogs along on bicycles.
-It is only natural to think about protecting your pet's head as well as your own.
-Cycle Touring with Joey is a unique page that includes instructions for making a dog helmet.
-It begins with a styrofoam inner layer, so it might actually do some good in a crash.
+It is only natural to think about protecting your pet's head as well as your own. as this Google search shows there are dog helmets available.

 Bicycle helmets show up now in an amazing number of activities, partly because there are more of them in consumers' hands and more in daily use than any other helmet.
 You may be asking if a bike helmet is adequate or necessary for bungi jumping, skydiving, snowmobiling, mountaineering, spelunking, jousting, construction work, car surfing, baseball, football, hockey, tricycles or extreme tiddlywinks.
 The answer in most of those cases is that if there is a helmet designed specifically for the activity it usually will offer more protection for that activity, and is optimized for the type of hazard encountered in the activity, rather than the type of hazards encountered in bicycling.
 (Tricycling and roller skating are essentially the same activity as bicycling, so according to the Consumer Product Safety Commission bicycle helmets fit there.)
 Bicycle helmets are

 narrowly focused on providing protection for one single hard impact on a very hard, completely unyielding surface, while still minimizing weight and providing ventilation.